elastic/apm-integration-testing/README.md

     ./scripts/compose.py start master --with-opbeans-python --with-filebeat --opbeans-python-agent-branch=master --force-build

-Note that we use `--opbeans-python-agent-branch` to define the python agent branch for opbeans-python, rather than `--python-agent-package`, which only applies to the `--with-python-agent-*` flags for the small integration test apps.
+Note that we use `--opbeans-python-agent-branch` to define the Python agent branch for opbeans-python, rather than `--python-agent-package`, which only applies to the `--with-python-agent-*` flags for the small integration test apps.